Ion trap with gold-plated alumina: substrate and surface characterization: Ion-trap operation

 In Fig.~\ref{fig:trap}(a), we present our ion-trap apparatus made of the gold-plated alumina blades.
 Each blade is mounted to an alumina adapter that is fixed to the surrounding titanium holder.
 The blade-blade distance is 500~$\mu$m at an angle given in Ref.~\cite{Hong2022}.
 The blades are aligned and assembled by hand, while monitoring the relative position with an optical microscope.
 Two biasing rods, made of tungsten with a diameter of 1~mm, are shown behind the blades in Fig.~\ref{fig:trap}(a).

 We point out that our chamber is ``passivated'' for reducing the outgassing rate.
 The empty chamber (viewports and feedthroughs replaced with blank flanges) is pumped and baked at $450\,^{\circ}\mathrm{C}$ for 48~hours, with an oxygen partial pressure about 10$^{-9}$~torr.
 Under such circumstance, an oxide film of Cr$_{2}$O$_{3}$ is formed all over the inner surface of stainless steel: this layer plays the role of a diffusion barrier for hydrogen, as well as provides a relatively uniform surface~\cite{Nuvolone1977, Ishikawa1996, Cho2000}.
-After the vacuum thermal oxidation, we install the ion-trap assembly in the chamber, bake the setup at $120\,^{\circ}\mathrm{C}$, and obtain a base pressure of mid $10^{-11}$~torr.
+After the vacuum thermal oxidation, we install the ion-trap assembly in the chamber, bake the setup at $120\,^{\circ}\mathrm{C}$, and obtain a base pressure of mid $10^{-11}$~torr, probably due to the residual outgassing of in-vacuum components.
+Since the base pressure decreases asymptotically, we might see the effect of the passivation from the generation rate of dark ions~\cite{Pagano2018, Obsil2019} or ion storage times, once the pressure would reach below $10^{-11}$~torr.

 After placing the trap, the trap capacitance is measured to be $18$~pF using a LCR meter, through the connected electrical feedthrough.
 In conjunction with a helical RF resonator (quality factor about 270), we find a resonance frequency at 19.525~MHz, where the trap drive voltage is applied.
 The ions are imaged with an objective lens with a NA of 0.38, followed by a tube lens of a focal length 200~mm: the resultant magnification is 8.25 at 369~nm.
 After the two-photon ionization of $^{174}$Yb$^+$ ions with 399~nm and 369~nm lasers, we load a laser-cooled $^{174}$Yb$^+$ cloud in Fig.~\ref{fig:trap}(b), and single and two ions in Figs.~\ref{fig:trap}(c) and (d).
 The laser frequencies of two lasers, and that of a repump laser at 935~nm are simultaneously stabilized using the scheme in Ref.~\cite{Kim2021}.
 When the ion-fluorescence images in Figs.~\ref{fig:trap}(c) and (d) are taken, the trap frequencies are measured by exciting the ion motion with auxiliary driving frequencies: we obtain $3.2$~MHz along the radial directions, and 350~kHz along the trap axis.